Medical history:

 Poor Nutrition: Diets that don’t include enough vitamins A and B can raise a person’s risk.

-Exposure: Certain workplace exposures, chemical or radioactive elements, particularly those that can be breathed in put a person at a greater risk, especially for nasal or paranasal sinus cavity cancer.
+Exposure: Certain workplace exposures, chemical or radioactive elements, particularly those that can be breathed in, put a person at greater risk, especially for nasal or paranasal sinus cavity cancer.
 Prolonged sun exposure to unprotected skin is also a risk factor.

 Signs & Symptoms